wqking/obfupy/doc/faq.md

 ### Why can't Rewriter rename class, function, and argument names?

 Due to the dynamic nature of Python, it is impossible to generate 100% correct code if we rename the class and function names.
-For example, in below code,
+For example, in following code,

 ```python
 class MyClass :